 Professor William T.C.
 Kramer

-In addition to being the Blue Waters Director, Kramer is a Research Professor of Computer Science in the Computer Science department at UIUC and has been the PI of the NSF funded Global Initiative to Enhance @scale and distributed Computing and Analysis Technologies (GECAT) project, the DOE/ASCR funded Holistic Measurement Driven Resiliency HMDR award that studies failure and resiliency for exascale systems, several contracts with DOE laboratories and an OTA agreement with NGA/SOSSEC.
+In addition to being the New Frontiers Director, Kramer is a Research Professor of Computer Science in the Computer Science department at UIUC and has been the PI of the NSF funded Global Initiative to Enhance @scale and distributed Computing and Analysis Technologies (GECAT) project, the DOE/ASCR funded Holistic Measurement Driven Resiliency HMDR award that studies failure and resiliency for exascale systems, several contracts with DOE laboratories and an OTA agreement with NGA/SOSSEC.

 Previously, he held leadership roles as General Manager of the National Energy Research Supercomputing Center (NERSC) and was a Branch Chief in NASA’s Numerical Aerodynamic Simulation division at Ames Research Center.